 Collateralized agreements, the securities loaned, and reverse repurchase agreement balances are comprised of transactions with ING Financial Markets LLC.

-The securities lending balances provide funding for the Company's Global Securities Linear Equity Derivative business, whereas the reverse repurchase balances provide the Company with US Treasury securities that are needed to meet the initial margin collateral requirements of OTC derivative contracts in which the Company enters into.
+The securities lending balances provide funding for the Company's Global Securities Linear Equity Derivative business, whereas the reverse repurchase balances provide the Company with US Treasury securities that are needed to meet the initial margin collateral requirements of "Over-the-counter" (OTC) derivative contracts in which the Company enters into.